boldbi/boldbi-kubernetes/docs/bold-bi-auto-deployment.md

-    *  If you want to use custom values for branding enter the branding image and site identifier variable details in the secrets-and-configmap.yaml otherwise Bold BI will take the default values.
+    *  If you want to use custom values for branding enter the branding image and site identifier variable details.otherwise Bold BI will take the default values.

        ![branding-details](images/branding-details.png)